Multisensory Stories in Early Years Settings

-Listening to a range of stories and rhymes builds listening and understanding skills and provides opportunities for individuals to make up their own stories.
+Listening to a range of stories and rhymes builds listening and understanding skills and provides opportunities for individuals to relate experiences to those in their own lives and to make up their own stories.

-The stories present a range of characters and moral dilemmas, teaching children about socially acceptable and unacceptable behaviours and their consequences, in turn, building self-awareness, developing skills to recognise and manage emotions.
+The stories present a range of characters and moral dilemmas, teaching children about socially acceptable and unacceptable behaviours and their consequences, in turn, building self-awareness and developing skills to recognise and manage emotions.
 Sharing stories fosters positive relationships and promotes turn taking and sharing.

 The props that support the stories help individuals to make sense of their environment through observation, investigation, and exploration of a variety of objects and materials.
 The stories involve people, cultures, festivals and places.

 The development of imagination and personal creativity through storytelling, role play, arts, crafts, music and dance.